Kype

 The kype is the hook on the lower jaw which some salmonids develop before the breeding season.

-A kype is a hook-like secondary sex characteristic which develops at the distal tip of the lower jaw in some male salmonids prior to the spawning season.
+A kype is a hook-like appendage that develops at the distal tip of the lower jaw in some male salmonids prior to the spawning season.
 The structure usually develops in the weeks prior to, and during, migration to the spawning grounds.
 In addition to the development of the kype, a large depression forms in the two halves of the premaxilla in the upper jaw, allowing the kype to fit into the premaxilla when the mouth is closed.

 The kype functions as a secondary sexual characteristic and influences the formation of dominance hierarchies at the spawning grounds.
 The size of the kype is believed to determine male spawning frequency.

 Description

 The kype grows rapidly from bony needles proliferating from the tip of the dentary (the anterior and largest of the bones making up the lower jaw).
 The needles form a mesh, but do not interfere with the connective tissues used by bone marrow.
 At the snout, the needles strengthen into Sharpey's fibres.
 The speed at which the kype skeleton develops results in many osteoblasts and proteoglycans appearing along the growth zone.
 The dentary itself is made of compact bone, but the kype tissue contains chondrocytes and cartilage.
 The kype formation process has been described as "making bone as fast as possible and with as little material as possible".

 Some species of salmon are semelparous (they have a single reproductive bout before death) whereas others are iteroparous (they spawn multiple times after maturation).
 In iteroparous cases, at least in Atlantic salmon, the kype is not fully resorbed after the breeding season, although basal parts of the kype skeleton are re-modelled into regular dentary bone.
 Some fish never lose their kype.
 Rather, as they re-enter subsequent spawning seasons, their kypes continue to grow.
 This fast growing skeletal tissue fuses with the dense dentary, becoming a permanent, growing kype.